roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Derek, I know it's easy to just live a lovely, happy, sheltered life.
 Living in your bubble.
 You look at the world, know that the truth is out there, you know the evils of the world are out there, but you don't confront it.
 You don't acknowledge it!
 You hide in your little world, with your cute wife, and let the world pass you by."
 Helena said.

  "Derek, I read your work over carefully.
 You are so close to a revelation!
 What's holding you back are not the complexities of the universe.
 What's holding you back is yourself.
 You live your life afraid to confront the truth, and then you go to work and expect to just see beyond time and space, see beyond the limits of humanity.
 You can't do that because you don't know humanity.
 The intricacies of people.
 The good and the bad.
 The limits of your mind.
 Derek, you're trying to cross the ocean without understanding what water is."
 Helena said, exposing the training she had put her mind through, exposing her innermost thoughts.
-Report_Story #5